College of Fine Arts Policies for Undergraduates

 Definition of GPI and GPA

 GPI or Grade Point Index is a single-semester indicator, calculated by dividing the grade points earned by the number of credits attempted.

 GPA or Grade Point Average is a cumulative average, calculated across all enrolled semesters.

 College of Fine Arts Policies for Graduate Students

-Graduate students must maintain a grade point average of at least 3.00 to be in good academic standing and to graduate from the College of Fine Arts.
+Graduate students must maintain a semester and cumulative grade point average of at least 3.00 to be in good academic standing and to graduate from the College of Fine Arts.